substratusai/substratusai.github.io/docs/walkthrough/intro-to-notebooks.md

-By convention, notebook source code is stored in `src/`.
+By convention in Substratus source code is stored in `src/`.
 A Dockerfile is used to describe the environment the notebook will run in.
-When launching a notebook, the command will look for a `notebook.yaml` by default.
-In our example, this file contains almost no configuration.
+When launching a notebook, Substratus will look for a `notebook.yaml` file.
+This file can be used to configure things like the compute resources allocated to the notebook.

 ```bash